AllenInstitute/HeavyRNN_public/README.md

-# Slow Transition to Chaos in Recurrent Neural Networks with Heavy-Tailed Distributed Weights
+# Slow Transition to Low-Dimensional Chaos in Heavy-Tailed Recurrent Neural Networks

 ## Set up the environment
 Python versions >=3.10 and <3.13 are recommended.
 Note that `jax`, and `jaxlib` likely take the most time to install, so you may remove them from `requirements.txt` if you don't run Fig 1.